Best place to stay in Shkoder: The Wanderers Hostel

 The best place to stay in Shkoder

 But in the morning, as I felt like home at The Wanderers Hostel, I chose to stay there until my friends returned from the mountains.
-I would spend my time chatting with people, swinging in the hammock, and taking a round trip on Lake Komani the next day, just for the beauty of it.
+I would spend my time chatting with people, swinging in the hammock, and taking a ferry boat ride on Komani Lake the next day, just for the beauty of it.

 And it was the best choice ever!